riyaagrahari/Terraform-Azure/Terraform-Vm-Deploy/README.md

-# Terraform template to create Virtual Network, Subnet and assign NSG rules to it.
+# Terraform template to deploy a Linux Virtual Machine with Public ip, storage account and Vnet.

 Hashicorp Terraform is an Open source tool for provisioning and managing cloud infrastructure.
 To deploy resources using this terraform template follow the steps mentioned below: